Tom Clarke (Irish republican): Planning the uprising

 Following Clarke's falling out with Hobson, Mac Diarmada and Clarke became almost inseparable.
-The two of them, as secretary and treasurer, respectively, de facto ran the IRB, although it was still under the nominal head of other men: James Deakin, and later McCullough.
+The two of them, as secretary and treasurer, respectively, de facto ran the IRB, although it was still under the nominal head of other men: James Deakin and later McCullough.
 In 1915 Clarke and Mac Diarmada established the Military Committee of the IRB to plan what later became the Easter Rising.
 The members were Pearse, Ceannt and Joseph Plunkett, with Clarke and Mac Diarmada adding themselves shortly thereafter.

 When the old Fenian Jeremiah O'Donovan Rossa died in 1915, Clarke used his funeral (and Pearse's graveside oration) to mobilise the Volunteers and heighten expectation of imminent action.

 In late 1915, Clarke used his connections with Clan na Gael back in New York City to arrange for German weapons to be shipped into Ireland to coincide with the planned uprising.
 It was during this period that Clarke became frantic, keen to plan out and organise every aspect of the rising.
 Clarke feared a repeat of the 1867 Fenian Rising which ended in disaster due to, amongst other reasons, poor planning and preparation.
 In January 1916, Clarke was accidentally shot in the right arm by IRB member Sean McGarry, who mishandled a weapon.
 Clarke was never able to regain use of the arm.

 It was also in January 1916 when an agreement was reached between the IRB and the leading Marxist James Connolly and his Irish Citizen Army.
 Connolly was added to the IRB Military committee, with Thomas MacDonagh also added at the last minute in April.
 These seven men would later become the signatories of the Proclamation of the Republic, with Clarke as the first signatory.
-The IRB feared that Connolly, and his much smaller ICA organisation (when compared to the Volunteers), would pre-empt an IRB uprising with one of their own and bring down the British authorities upon Ireland.
+The IRB feared that Connolly and his much smaller ICA organisation (when compared to the Volunteers) would pre-empt an IRB uprising with one of their own and bring down the British authorities upon Ireland.
 Their response was to absorb Connolly and the ICA into their plans.

 Although Clarke avoided publicity and attention by nature, his activities did not go unnoticed by Dublin Castle, the centre of British intelligence in Ireland.
-Dublin Metropolitan Police detectives correctly realised that Clarke was the primary mover behind a planned republican revolution in Ireland, and began to heavily monitor his activities.
+Dublin Metropolitan Police detectives correctly realised that Clarke was the primary mover behind a planned republican revolution in Ireland and began to heavily monitor his activities.
 DMP detectives rented a shop directly across from his Parnell Street shop in order to directly observe his comings and goings, and were planning to arrest him just days before the Easter Rising launched in late April 1916.

-In one of the final meetings before the Easter Rising went ahead, a gathering of the military council discussed the Proclamation of the Irish Republic; it was decided amongst them that Tom Clarke's signature should be the first amongst them on the document, owing to the sentiment that "he had done more than anyone else to bring about the rising".
+In one of the final meetings before the Easter Rising went ahead, a gathering of the military council discussed the Proclamation of the Irish Republic; it was decided amongst them that Clarke's signature should be the first amongst them on the document, owing to the sentiment that "he had done more than anyone else to bring about the rising".